anandu06dev/ng4StarterKit/README.md

 **» Bounded Context**<br/>

-The bounded context pattern in Domain-Driven Design defines areas in a domain model and decomposes a domain within a domain.
+The bounded context pattern in Domain-Driven Design defines areas in a domain model by decomposing a domain inside a domain.
-In a service-based environment a bounded context marks the boundaries of a service.
-Similar to feature modules in Angular we structure code into a domain context.
-Feature modules are reusable units and comply with the **micro frontend** pattern.
-In Domain-Driven
+In a service-based environment the bounded context marks the boundaries of a service.
+This is similar to feature modules where we mark the boundries based on features.
-Design these blocks are considered areas of a domain model.
-Applying the bounded context to feature modules allows us to structure modules in a domain driven context.
-The following meta model shows the interaction between the bounded context and feature modules:
+Applying the bounded context pattern to feature modules allows us to structure modules by a domain-driven approach.
+The following meta model illustrates the interaction between the bounded context pattern and feature modules:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/BoundedContext.PNG)